ibm-cloud-docs/openwhisk/binding_services.md

 Bind any {{site.data.keyword.Bluemix_notm}} service to any action that is defined in {{site.data.keyword.openwhisk_short}}.
 Binding a service creates new parameter on your existing action that contains the service instance credentials.

 **Note**: You can only bind one service of each type to an action or package.
-Binding multiple services of the same type is not supported.
+Binding services of the same type isn't supported.

 Before you begin, [define credentials](/docs/apps/reqnsi.html) for the service that you want to bind.